 Hashi-Hime – Princess Bridge

-Hashi-Hime is a mask which expresses the grudge or the jealousy of a woman who was buried to death for constructing the bridge.
+Hashi-Hime is a mask that expresses the grudge or the jealousy of a woman who was buried to death for constructing the bridge.
 You can feel her resentment from the mask.

 It’s exclusively used in the Noh play of Kanawa.